Volunteering with us is exciting, rewarding work.

 We often work with very vulnerable families.
 It is therefore essential that all volunteers within our scheme are thoroughly vetted.
 All volunteers, Home-Visitors and Trustees, must be members or willing to join the Scotland Disclosure PVG scheme - as well as giving two personal references.

-Volunteers are fully reimbursed for all out of pocket expenses incurred whilst on Home-Start business.
-Childcare costs are also available if required for the initial preparation course.
+Volunteers are fully reimbursed for all out of pocket expenses (including travel) that are incurred whilst on Home-Start business.

 How do I become a Home-visiting Volunteer?